gilch/hissp/README.md

 It's easy enough to understand, but may be even harder to get right.

-Hissp's primary goal is to makes metaprogramming much easier.
+Hissp's primary goal is to make metaprogramming much easier.
 Hissp code is made of specially formatted tuples: a simplified kind of AST that is easier to manipulate, but still more reliable than text manipulation.